 - 1. Could you tell me a little about your home life? - a.
 Where is your home located?
 (How far away from the clinic is it?) - b.
 How long have you lived there? - c.
-Who are all the people you live with? - 2.
-What kind of work or leisure activities do you have, when not involved in study activities? - a.
+Who are all the people you live with? - d.
+Are your caregiver(s) your parents, legal guardian(s), or something else? - i. i.
+How would you like us to refer to them through out this interview? - 2.
+What kind of school, work or leisure activities do you do, when not involved in study activities? - a.
 What does your day-to-day schedule look like? - b.
 If working, how long have you been working in this job? - c.
 If a student, what grade are you in? - i.
 What do you hope to do after you finish your studies?